Magellan Explorer · 8-Day Antarctica Fly-Cruise, Nov 30, 2026

 - Observation decks, public lounges and onboard activities according to the confirmed ship

-- Flight-cruise coordination around Punta Arenas and King George Island, subject to the final departure documents
+- Flight-cruise coordination around Punta Arenas and King George Island, subject to the final voyage documents

 | Cabin | Description | Price |